Comparisons12 min read

 Pricing & Value

 This is where the comparison gets decisive.
-Let's do the actual math over a 3-year commitment:
+Let's actually do the math over a 3-year commitment:

 Metric Namecheap (Stellar Plus) Bluehost (Choice Plus)